roualdes/bridgestan/README.md

 models.
 For an introduction to what can be coded in Stan, see the [*Stan User's Guide*](https://mc-stan.org/docs/stan-users-guide/index.html).

+BridgeStan is currently shipping with Stan version 2.31.0

 More documentation is available at https://roualdes.github.io/bridgestan/